 We are regularly contacted for comment by local and national radio, demonstrating our increased reach.

-It is our hope that this fantastic momentum will continue into next year and that our members can reflect on the work achieved by their association, their fellow members and all our supporters; and be proud to say ‘I am a member of the Arboricultural Association’.
+This fantastic momentum continued in 2018 and our members reflected well on the work achieved by their association, their fellow members and all our supporters; and they can be proud to say ‘I am a member of the Arboricultural Association’.

 Qualified member logos released.